|

 Johann HavilandWhile the Haviland name in porcelain is closely associated with Limoges, France, the Johann Haviland Company began in Bavaria in 1907, specifically Waldershof, Germany.
 The company was sold in 1924. | ![]() |

 John B. TaylorThe John B. Taylor name is synonymous with Louisville Stoneware which was owned by John from 1938 to 1970.
-The company was found in Louisville, KY in 1815 and is one the few U.S. pottery companies that has survived for so long.
-It is still in business! | ![]() |
+The company was founded in Louisville, KY in 1815 and is one the few U.S. pottery companies that has survived for so long.
+Their dinnerware is hand made and hand painted so be aware that there will be variations in the colors and quality of the patterns.
+The pieces are very heavy. | ![]() |

-Johnson BrothersJohnson Brothers China began in the late 1800s in Hanley, Stoke on the Trent, England.
+Johnson BrothersJohnson Brothers China, founded by Alfred, Frederick and Henry Johnson, began in the late 1800s in Hanley, Stoke on the Trent, England.
 The company flourished and eventually had five manufacturing facilities.
-It is now a division of Waterford Wedgwood of Josiah Wedgwood & Ltd. I believe the company produces/produced some of the English Franciscan China. | ![]() |
+It became a division of Waterford Wedgwood of Josiah Wedgwood & Ltd in 1968.
+The company currently produces Franciscan China (made in China).
+Wedgwood became part of WWRD Holdings in 2009.
+Please note that Johnson Brothers Franciscan patterns are listed under Franciscan (England). | ![]() |

 KaysonsKaysons is a Japanese porcelain company. | ![]() |